Ditch your fabric softener and learn how to wash towels with vinegar instead for a fresh and fluffy feel, laundry pros say

 Although it is an essential step when doing laundry, I discovered that using too much was actually damaging my clothes and towels, rather than refreshing them.
 The result was towels that were crunchy and scratchy and often had a greasy feeling when I took them out of the washing machine.

-Either pour it into the fabric softener dispenser of your machine or straight into the drum.
-Set your machine to the hottest wash possible and let the vinegar get to work – there's no need to rinse afterward.
+Then, according to Alessandro Gazzo, from Emily's Maids, select the hottest washing machine setting possible and let the vinegar get to work – there's no need to rinse afterward.

-This powerful, natural cleaning agent can also break down any laundry detergent or fabric softener build-up that may be leaving towels feeling rough and scratchy.
-Similarly to cleaning with lemon juice, white vinegar can also leave dull towels looking brighter, so you can maintain a fresh white color for longer.
+Similarly to cleaning with lemon juice, white vinegar can also leave dull towels looking brighter, so you can maintain a fresh white color for longer, and get dingy whites white again.

 A great way to combat this is to wash towels with baking soda after washing them with vinegar.
 Cleaning with baking soda naturally deodorizes fabric without leaving any lasting scent behind or making towels crunchy.
 Better yet, it can act as a natural optical brightener, whitening whites and making colors pop.